NexPlayer/Android-SDK/advanced.md

 The type of codec available in the stream.

-it will be set to 0 until the stream is downloaded.
+It will be set to 0 until the stream is downloaded.
 If this is for CEA 608/708 captions embedded in the content, it will be represented as NexContentInformation.NEX\_TEXT\_CEA.

 #### int mTrackCount